yzukerman/RAGGY/README.md

 **Retrieval-Augmented Generation (RAG)** is now the mainstream Generative AI technique.
 It allows you to use your private content with a public LLM to answer questions about your documents.
 The idea is to send 'context', or a snippet of your overall document collection, to the LLM - helping it answer your query.
 This works in the following fashion:
 1. Prep
-   1. Collect the documents you want to search through for answers.
+   1. Identify a webpage with a list of links to PDF documents [I used this(https://www.analog.com/en/lp/001/blackfin-manuals.html)].
    2. Break the documents apart into chunks.
 You need to do that to ensure you do not exceed the LLM's input capacity.
    3. Create vector embeddings - a numeric representation of the text - for each chunk.
 You create these vector using dedicated models known as 'embedding models'.
 These models convert text into number vectors.
    4. Load these vector embeddings into a vector database.